EMSL-Computing/CoreMS/README.md

     On docker-compose-jupyter.yml there is a volume mapping for the tests_data directory with the data provided for testing, to change to your data location:

-    - locate the volumes on corems_notebook:
+    - locate the volumes on docker-compose-jupyter.yml:

     ```bash
     volumes: